LucasMolander/eBay-Fun/README.md

 ## Multithreading
-Insofar as most of the execution time is spent waiting on eBay to send a requested page back, we can easily employ multithreading to significantly reduce execution time.
-We assign a thread to each GET request, which has yielded roughly a 7x speed-up.
+Insofar as most of the execution time is spent waiting on eBay to send a requested page back, we can easily realize a massive speed-up by assigning a thread to each card so that all threads are waiting in parallel.

 ## Package Dependencies
 requests and statistics.
+Potentially sqlite3 (if it's not default).

+## Resources
+Special thanks to (MTG JSON)[http://mtgjson.com/] for keeping easily consumable, up-to-date data about all MTG sets and cards.

 ## License
 MIT License